2025-02-05

 Can avocado oil cause acne?

-Yes — especially for oily or acne-prone skin, or when used in heavy formulations.
+Yes — especially for oily or acne-prone skin, or when avocado oil is used in heavy formulations or combined with other comedogenic ingredients.

 Is avocado oil good for acne-prone skin?